 On September 23, 2022, we granted awards of an aggregate of 635,000 shares of performance based restricted shares (the "Restricted Shares") under the Legacy Incentive Plan to certain of our and GoldMining's executive officers, directors and consultants, the terms of which were amended on May 4, 2023.
+These awards are subject to performance-based restrictions, whereby the restrictions will be cancelled if certain performance conditions are met in specified periods.
+As of June 30, 2024, 349,250 of the 635,000 Restricted Shares remain unvested, with the balance having become vested and no longer subject to restrictions during the year ended December 31, 2023.

-The Restricted Shares are subject to restrictions that, among other things, prohibit the transfer thereof until certain performance conditions are met.
+The unvested Restricted Shares are subject to restrictions that, among other things, prohibit the transfer thereof until certain performance conditions are met.
 In addition, if such conditions are not met within applicable periods, the restricted shares will be deemed forfeited and surrendered by the holder thereof to us without the requirement of any further consideration.
-During the year ended November 30, 2023, 45% of the Restricted Shares, or 285,750 shares vested as a result of satisfaction of performance conditions.
-As at March 31, 2024, 55% of the Restricted Shares, or 349,250 shares remain outstanding, subject to the following performance conditions:
+The conditions are as follows: